19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (5) A Disciplinary Tribunal may, for the purposes of any proceedings before it, administer oaths, and any party to the proceedings may take out a subpoena to testify or a subpoena to produce documents.

-(6) The subpoenas referred to in subsection (5) shall be served and may be enforced as if it is a subpoena issued in connection with a civil action in the High Court.
+(6) A subpoena referred to in subsection (5) shall be served and may be enforced as if it is a subpoena issued in connection with a civil action in the High Court.

 (7) A person giving evidence before a Disciplinary Tribunal shall be legally bound to tell the truth.